alexfernandez/alexfernandez.github.io/index.md

 If you have a proposal
 [let me know](mailto:alexfernandeznpm@gmail.com).
 **Note to recruiters:**
-I am looking for freelancer gigs right now.
+I am not looking for freelancer gigs right now.

 ## Public Talks